Methodology of Minor Irrigation Census

 SAMPLE CHECK

-The block level officers had to visit atleast 5 villages in their respective blocks and physically verify the schemes covered, quality of census and the extent of coverage of schemes in the village and scrutinise at least 10% or 300 schedules, whichever is maximum, in order to ensure the correctness of data collected.
-On completion of the scrutiny and after the field visits, he fills up the Supervisor’s report form and submits it to the State Nodal office.
-He submits all the schedules to the district level officer concerned where the data are first scrutinized by the district level officer.
-At least 1% of the total schedules or 100 schedules, whichever is maximum, are selected at random and scrutinized by the district level officer.
-The district level officers had to visit atleast 5 villages in 5 separate blocks in their respective districts to physically verify the quality and coverage of the MI Schemes in the census.
-After the field work is completed and scrutiny of forms is over, the supervisor’s report form is filled up by the district level officers and submitted to the State Nodal office.
-The Monthly Progress Reports on the Census are sent by the State reflecting scrutiny /inspection details along with progress of field work.
-The schedules are then handed either to any State Government Department for in-house data entry or to any other agency selected for data entry by the State Government concerned.
+On completion of the scrutiny and after the field visits; block level officer was required to fill up the supervisor’s report form and submit all the schedules to the district level officer concerned.
+At least 1% of the total schedules or 100 schedules, whichever is maximum, were supposed to be selected at random and scrutinized by the district level officer.
+The district level officer was advised to visit atleast 5 villages in 5 separate blocks to physically verify the quality and coverage of the MI schemes schedules.
+After the completion of inspection of the field work and scrutiny of the schedules; the supervisor’s report form was to be filled up by the district level officer and submitted to the State Nodal office.

 COMPUTERISATION OF CENSUS DATA